pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![server05 patch content](/images/S22.png)

 - Finally you can track your subscription usage in the Subscriptions section of the Red Hat Enterprise Linux view of Red Hat Insights.
-Note: This track your RHEL usage and subscriptions at a high level i.e. the number RHEL subsriptions of any type against the number of deployed RHE systems.
-It doesn include add-ons subacriptions.
-You can get a more granular view by filtering on SLA by Premium, Standard, Self-Support, or No SLA.
+Note: This tracks your RHEL usage and subscriptions at a high level i.e. the number RHEL subsriptions of any type against the number of deployed RHE systems.
+It doesn include add-ons in the subscripton usage view.
+If you've have set the service-level with the subscription-manage (see stepa above), you can get a more granular view by filtering on SLA by Premium, Standard, Self-Support, or No SLA.

 ![Subscriptions View](/images/S24.png)

-- You can set the RHEL SLA level from the command line with Subscription Manager (premium, standard, self-support, none).
-Setting the SLA level for each RHEL instance well help you to better understand your subscription usage.

-      # subscription-manager service-level --set=self-support
-      # subscription-manager service-level --show

 ---